yhzhang0128/egos-2000/README.md

-# A Minimal OS on QEMU Emulator and a RISC-V Board

 With only **2000** lines of code, **egos-2000** implements every component of an operating system for education.

-It can run on a RISC-V board and the QEMU software emulator.
+**egos-2000** can run on a RISC-V board and the QEMU software emulator.
 The vision of this project is to help **every** college student read **all** the code of an operating system within **one** semester.

 ![This is an image](references/screenshots/egos-2000.jpg)